Download this tutorial as a pdf

 rsync utility (not tested yet)

-On your machine navigate to the folder where you want the file to land
+On your machine navigate to the folder where you want the file to land To make a dry run of copy and remove the data from the host:

 14. Renaming files from the snapshot